fnandot/fnandot/README.md

 - 🛠️ Pick the right tool for the right job, don't reinvent the wheel.
 - 🤷‍♀️ Don’t solve a problem that doesn’t exist.
 - 🫂 Listen.
 Inspire.
 Learn.
 Share.
-- 🚀 Don’t walk alone, the mankind didn't get to the moon by only one person.
+- 🚀 Don’t walk alone, the humanity didn't get to the moon by only one person.
 - 🥑 Be pragmatic, solve it and then iterate.

 ## Interests